the-benchmarker/web-frameworks/README.mustache.md

 #### What is a framework ?

 A framework is a set of components working together.
-The main intention behind a framework is to faciliate (app or service) creation.
+The main intention behind a framework is to facilitate (app or service) creation.
 The way a framework help any developer could vary from one to an other.

 A majority of frameworks could be splitted in 2 parts :